AlainaWayne/AutoFeeder/README.md

 ## Manufacturing Process

-The feeder was crafted using a combination of advanced CNC machining, 3D printing, and traditional woodshop techniques.
+The feeder was crafted using a combination of CNC machining, 3D printing, and traditional woodshop techniques.
 Custom components were fabricated with 3D printing and aluminum sheet metal for the cooling system.

 ### Lid
 ![CNC Lid](https://github.com/user-attachments/assets/2fab2322-5877-42a8-9c55-99246a051d7a)